amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 act, "entry from behind" in mind.
 Those who claim vaguness as the central issue are being dishonest.

+Vague laws are judged not just based on the wording of the law, but the entire set of cases histories on how they were invoked, the initial vagueness of 377 has been more or less fixed in a precise set of rules in the 200 or so cases in which it was applied.
+Anyone saying its free for anyones interpretation is lying.
+Judges know what thos *certain acts* are, and so do you.

 **Equality before the law**

 This is another of their fancy legal ninja moves.
-They somehow assume in their head that *non discrimination based on sex* somehow includes *non discrimination based on sexual orientation*, which it does not.
+They somehow assume in their head that *non discrimination based on sex* somehow includes *non discrimination based on sexual orientation*, which it does not (if the word "sex" is putting messing with your ability to think, replace it with gender).
 But lets say it does.
 As you will see it simply doesnt matter.

+The claim that homosexuals is discriminated due to 377 is laughable.
+Here is why.
+If we assume that 377 can be summarised as "no backside entry", this law clearly leaves lesbians alone.

 Ask your self, if a "no backdoor entry" really discriminates based on sexual preference?
 Of course it does, it discriminates between people